 A PPI claim is one where you have asked us to look, on your behalf, to establish if PPI was applied to a facility.
 You may or may not have any records whatsoever and the facility may be 10, 20 or even 30 years ago.
 As long as we know the name of the Lender, we can work on your behalf to establish if PPI was applied.
 If it is established that PPI was not added onto any facilities, or that for some reason the lender is unable to track or locate facilities on their records, then there is no fee to pay.

 If Payment Protection Insurance is found, we would then work to recover this on your behalf.
 Again, should we be unsuccessful, for whatever reason, there is no fee to pay.
 Our fee would only be charged if a refund is agreed and the PPI claim is successful.
-At that point we will charge our fee which is 25% including VAT.
+At that point we will charge our fee which is 20% plus VAT (equivalent to 24% inclusive).

 This system protects yourself and makes sure that you have the opportunity to establish if PPI was applied on any facilities historically, that you want us to look at.